Nancy Combs

 Nancy Amoury Combs is an American legal scholar known for her work on international criminal law.
 She is Ernest W. Goodrich Professor of Law and director of the Human Security Law Center and Cabell Research Professor at the William & Mary Law School.

 Education

 Combs has a Bachelor of Arts degree in philosophy from the University of Portland, a Juris Doctor from the UC Berkeley School of Law, and a PhD from Leiden University.

 Career

-Combs served as a law clerk for Judge Diarmuid O'Scannlain Supreme Court Justice Anthony Kennedy.
+Combs served as a law clerk for Judge Diarmuid O'Scannlain and Supreme Court Justice Anthony Kennedy.
 She joined the faculty at the William & Mary Law School in 2004.